Southland Orienteering Club is committed to providing an enjoyable and safe environment to all participants at every orienteering event.

 Planner & Controller: Paul Horner

-Risk Management: Southland Secondary Schools Orienteering Sub Committee – 2022 (Andrea Patterson, Helen Stewart, Ian Densie, Paul Horner)
+Risk Management: Southland Secondary Schools Orienteering Sub Committee – 2025 (Andrea Patterson, Helen Stewart, Nathan Harrison, Paul Horner)

 In the event of a competitor being injured the Controller is to be in overall charge and is to ascertain the extent of injuries and location of injured person.